sajakshrestha8/sajakshrestha8/README.md

 ### 🔐 OTP Verification System
 A React-based OTP verification system with manual and clipboard input support.
 Developed with an Express.js backend to handle user verification.

-### 🛒 Grocery Management System
-A Python Flask project that handles product management, customer transactions, and employee records.
-Integrated Apriori algorithm for product recommendation and sales analysis.

 ### 💧 Real-Time Water Level Monitoring System
 A Node.js backend with a React frontend that logs and monitors real-time water levels through SMS alerts.